 We are able to see high-definition images of galaxies that are thousands of light-years away, but not the planets of those far away galaxies.
 This is because far-off galaxies are astronomically larger and brighter than planets!

+Despite that mammoth distance, we are able to see it in the night sky (provided you’re at exactly the right place at just the right time).
 Given that, it seems odd that we can’t see planets that are just a few light-years away from Earth.
 In fact, we can barely see planets in our own solar system!

 Why can we see distant galaxies?

 We can see far-off galaxies, despite how far away they are, for two main reasons: 1 – Galaxies are huge 2 – Galaxies are bright Although galaxies are really far away from our planet (and solar system), they are undeniably massive.
 Our Milky Way probably consists of 100 to 400 billion stars, and is about 100,000 light-years across (Source).
 Andromeda, however, is way bigger—a whopping 220,000 light-years wide!
 The closest known galaxy to Earth is the Canis Major Dwarf Galaxy, sitting at 25,000 light-years (nearly 236,000,000,000,000,000 km!) from the sun.
 After that comes the Sagittarius Dwarf Elliptical Galaxy, which is 70,000 light-years (662,000,000,000,000,000 km!) from the sun.
 So, as you can imagine, galaxies are very big, which is why we can see them from Earth.
 In addition to being massive, galaxies are also extremely bright, thanks to the billions upon billions of stars they contain.
 This is why they’re so bright and shiny, which helps us to see them in our night sky.

 Why can’t we see planets if we can see distant galaxies?